Resources for Publishers

 • CEATL, the Conseil Européen des Associations de Traducteurs Littéraires / European Council of Associations of Literary Translators.
 CEATL lists the 34 member associations here, with links to their websites and translator directories

-• The Society of Authors/Translators’ Association.
-The translator directory here
+• Society of Authors/Translators’ Association.
+Translator directory here

 • ALTA – the American Literary Translators Association.
-The translator directory is here
+Translator directory is here

 • AALITRA – The Australian Association for Literary Translation